scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 the hosting system.
 We think of them as a cause of uncertainty in altering the output file when the source code and inputs are still the same.
-To asses a reproducibility property on a simulation as repeated, reproduced, irrepeatable, irreproducible and unknown we classified scenarios in Table :ref:`assesstable`.
+To asses a reproducibility property on a simulation as repeated, reproduced, non-repeatable, non-reproducible and unknown we classified scenarios in Table :ref:`assesstable`.
 It consists of taking The source code, inputs and outputs values of records and assessing the reproducibility case on the reference record.
-We mean in this table by Same that the content is identical and by Different that the content varied.
+We mean in this table by same that the content is identical and by different that the content varied.

 .. raw:: latex